Robinyo/serendipity/docs/architecture/database-seeds/parliament-of-australia/README.md

   | Jordan Hull       | Public Officer  | Office Holder  | Political Party | Australian Greens |
 ```

-Accordingly, we would assign a lower `@Order` value to the Political Party seeder class and a higher `@Order` value to
+Accordingly, we would assign a lower `@Order` value to the Political Party seeder classes and a higher `@Order` value to
 the Senate seeder class.

 ### CSV files